Get a free, no obligation personal loan quote with rates as low as 6.99%

 • 3 weeks vacation after each 12-month period within the following 4 months

-• At least 4% vacation pay paid for by the employer at least 1 day prior to the start of the vacation
+• At least 4% vacation pay paid for by the employer at least 1 day before the start of the vacation

 Can my employer take my tips?